Oil painting: an indirect, classical approach

 Lydia Cecil draws a figure of Ed this week, with a focus on the torso.
 Join her as she guides you through how to control and simplify shapes to describe volume and structure with clarity.
 Using chalk and charcoal on toned ...

-In this week's 1-hour portrait drawing session with Lydia Cecil, she will be focusing on the underline structure and expressions as she draws 3 poses of Steve in 10, 20, and 30 minutes.
+In this week's 1-hour figure drawing session with Lizet Dingemans, she will discuss precision in measuring and body proportions.
+She will also be talking about general proportion rules as she draws 3 poses of Rosie in 10, ...

 Subscribe to our mailing list and we’ll keep you informed about upcoming online sessions, workshops and events.
 Plus we’ll give you access to SEVEN of our previous sessions, and a voucher worth $6.50 for a future session, all for FREE